About Me

 • Member of the Institute of Clinical Research (MICR)

-• Fellow of the Faculty of Sexual and Reproductive Healthcare (FSRH) of the Royal College of Obstetricians and Gynaecologists
+• Fellow of the Faculty of Sexual & Reproductive Healthcare (FSRH) of the RCOG

 • British Association for the Study of Headache (BASH)